davegiles/salt-workshop/docs/setup/README.md

 > The Vagrant command needs to be run from root directory of this project.

-Before you run Vagrant up, change following parameters in `Vagrantfile` according to your needs or preferences.
-I typically start 1 master and 2 nodes, with 2GB for Master and 1GB for nodes based on what I need to build.

 ## Configure

+Before running `vagrant up`, you can modify the amount of memory with which the Salt Master and Salt Minions are provisioned according to your needs or preferences.
+For the purposes of this workshop, 2G for the Master and 512M for the Minions should be sufficient.
+If you are constrained on memory, however, you can most likely drop the Master's memory down to 1G.

 You can configure these values by setting the following variables.
 This shows the defaults.
+Note that it must be specified in MB.

 ```
 export MASTER_MEMORY=2048
 export MINION_MEMORY=512
-export MASTER_INSTANCES=1
-export MINION_INSTANCES=2
 ```

 ## Run